Virtus Stone Harbor Emerging Markets Income Fund Plans Monthly Dividend of $0.06 (NYSE:EDF)

-Virtus Stone Harbor Emerging Markets Income Fund (NYSE:EDF – Get Free Report) announced a monthly dividend on Thursday, November 16th, NASDAQ reports.
-Stockholders of record on Monday, December 11th will be given a dividend of 0.06 per share on Tuesday, December 19th.
-This represents a $0.72 dividend on an annualized basis and a dividend yield of 16.51%.
-The ex-dividend date is Friday, December 8th.
+Virtus Stone Harbor Emerging Markets Income Fund (NYSE:EDF – Get Free Report) announced a monthly dividend on Thursday, November 16th, Wall Street Journal reports.
+Shareholders of record on Monday, December 11th will be given a dividend of 0.06 per share on Tuesday, December 19th.
+This represents a $0.72 annualized dividend and a yield of 16.51%.
+The ex-dividend date of this dividend is Friday, December 8th.

-Virtus Stone Harbor Emerging Markets Income Fund has decreased its dividend by an average of 30.7% annually over the last three years.
+Virtus Stone Harbor Emerging Markets Income Fund has decreased its dividend by an average of 30.7% per year over the last three years.

 Institutional Trading of Virtus Stone Harbor Emerging Markets Income Fund